Chains of "FAMILIAR"

 And if we do get out of that old house, out of that tight box somehow, how do we actually build our own life with new habits, new patterns and new rules?
 What if we end up following the same old pattern and build exactly the same house with uncomfortably small walls, and create exactly the same box for ourselves that we were in before just because we felt so "comfortable" in it, used to it, yet were unable to thrive in?

-How many years have to pass by for some of us to learn the difference between comfort that we are used to with limited results and the comfort that we build ourselves with new rules that let us grow and thrive?
-How many people do we have to let into our lives just because they feel familiar, only to end up in the same old codependent or toxic relationship, and instead actually start letting unknown unfamiliar people in, new energies that are our own choices, and not choices imposed by someone else or the choices programmed into us by society, but the choices that will finally lead us to our true full potential, to a true meaning and true purpose of our lives?
+How many years have to pass by for a person to learn the difference between comfort that we are used to with limited results, and the comfort that we built ourselves with new rules that lets us grow and thrive?
+How many people do we have to let into our lives just because they feel familiar and comfortable only to end up in the same old codependent or toxic relationship, and instead actually start letting unknown and unfamiliar yet healthy energies in?
+How can we make healthy choices that are our own, and not choices imposed by someone else or the choices programmed into us by our family, environment, circumstances, society, but the choices that will finally lead us to our true full potential, to a true meaning and true purpose of our lives?

-How do we know which is which?
-Well, we don't, not until we align our mind with our heart and soul.
-Not until we follow our guts.
-We feel the difference between ego and intuition, difference between fake false image of ourselves and our true selves.
-We have faith that this choice is ours alone to make and we follow it because it makes us feel alive, and it may indeed lead us later to our true potential & ultimate fulfilment providing we have stood the Test of Faith.
-The opposite to a "true self", however, can manifest itself in something like frustration or anger, sadness or bitterness which may serve as an indication of the wrong path.
+How do we know which one is a healthy choice and which one is a destructive one?
+How do we feel the difference between ego and intuition voice, difference between fake false image of ourselves and our true authentic selves?
+Does it take faith alone to know that this choice is right and is ours alone to make it?
+Do we follow our guts because it makes us feel alive, leads us to a true meaning of love, kindness and constructive future, true potential & ultimate fulfilment?
+Perhaps yes, providing we have stood the Test of Faith.

 THE SONG